webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - **weak security** boundary, but **high fault tolerance**(new node will be created if one fails.)
   - **flexibility and speed**: **OS is shared(only run needed services)** and use less resources. sharing, testing, deployment easier.
 - **Azure Container Instance (ACI)**
-  - preferred way to package, deploy and manage cloud apps.
-ACI provide a simple way to create container instances without having to create and manage a VM. **serverless**.
+  - **serverless** way to package, deploy and manage cloud apps.
+ACI provide a simple way to create container instances without having to create and manage a VM.
   - **billed only for containers in use**.
   - ![container instance](img/container-instance.PNG)
 - **Container Group**